SESYNC-ci/netlogo-programming-lesson/docs/_slides/turtles.md

 ## Let's create a new model!

-**Objective**: Create a simple ecosystem model of vegetation growth, herbivore grazing, and herbivore life cycle.

-To start a new model, select "New" from the File menu.
+To start a new model, select `New` from the `File` menu.
 Begin by creating a setup button with the following steps:

 1. Click the "Add" icon in the toolbar at the top of the Interface tab.
-2. On the menu next to Add, select Button (if it isn't already selected).
+1. On the menu next to Add, select Button (if it isn't already selected).
-3. Click wherever you want the button to appear in the empty white area of the Interface tab.
+1. Click wherever you want the button to appear in the empty white area of the Interface tab.
-4. A dialog box for editing the button opens.
+1. A dialog box for editing the button opens.
 Type setup in the box labeled "Commands".
-5. Press the OK button when you're done; the dialog box closes.
+1. Press the OK button when you're done; the dialog box closes.

 Red sticky notes if this didn't work for you.